visuddhi/ShootingPlanet/README.md

 How to use it:

 1. Install Ganache, Truffle.
-And the Chrome extension Metamask is also highly recommended to install to enjoy the full functions of this project.
+And installing the Chrome extension Metamask is also highly recommended in order to enjoy the full functions of this project.

 2. Clone the project, run "truffle compile" and "truffle migrate" in the main directory.